awsdocs/amazon-ses-developer-guide/doc-source/receiving-email-ip-filters.md

-# Creating IP Address Filters for Amazon SES Email Receiving<a name="receiving-email-ip-filters"></a>
+# Creating IP address filters for Amazon SES email receiving<a name="receiving-email-ip-filters"></a>

 An IP address filter enables you to optionally specify whether to accept or reject mail originating from an IP address or range of IP addresses\.